TAM Museum: History

 In 1996, after finishing the restoration work on a Cessna 195, brothers Rolim Adolfo Amaro and João Francisco Amaro decided to buy some classic aircraft, and keep them near São Paulo, in order to make them available for flights on weekends with friends.
-However, once purchased, it was realised that the small collection could become a museum representative of the memory of aviation and the world.
-The brothers then decided to create the "Museu Asas de um Sonho" (Wings of a Dream Museum), that was maintained by the Education Service and Culture, a non-profit association founded by TAM on 23 December 1991, to administer the social programs of the company.
+Realising the small collection could form the basis of an aviation history museum, the brothers then decided to create the "Museu Asas de um Sonho" (Wings of a Dream Museum).
+It was maintained by the Education Service and Culture, a non-profit association founded by TAM on 23 December 1991, to administer the social programs of the company.

 In 2006, the museum opened with 32 aircraft and was intended to have more than 80 aircraft.
 The opening was part of the celebrations of 150 years of the city of São Carlos.

 In July 2008, the museum was closed to visitors in order to allow a complete reorganization of its installations, which included an expansion of the covered space from 9.5 thousand square metres to over 20 thousand square metres.
 The grand re-opening occurred in June 2010 and among the collection of 90 airplanes, held the sole surviving S.55 seaplane christened "Jahú", a F4U Corsair, a Bf 109, a Dassault Mirage III, a Brazilian aircraft Neiva Regente.

 On January 29, 2016, TAM announced that the museum would be ceasing operations due to budget concerns.
 Closure actually happened on February 2, 2016, and on May 18, 2018, it was announced that it would be relocated close to the Brazilian Aerospace Memorial at São José dos Campos Airport, near the Embraer plant, but this never happened.